yatakabs/beat-saber-overlay/README_EN.md

 ## Installation (OBS)

 1. Please install the following mods to send the beat saver data to the overlay.
-   - [Beat Saber HTTP Status](https://github.com/opl-/beatsaber-http-status) ※Original version of ModAssistant registration
+   - [Beat Saber HTTP Status](https://github.com/opl-/beatsaber-http-status) *Original version of ModAssistant registration

    There is also a performance-improved version produced by denpadokei.
    - [Beat Saber HTTP Status](https://github.com/denpadokei/beatsaber-http-status)